che-incubator/chectl/README.md

       Then OLM will install Eclipse Che with version 7.10.0.
       Notice: this flag will be ignored with 'auto-update' flag.
 OLM with auto-update mode installs the latest known version.
-      This parameter is used only when the installer is 'olm'.

   --telemetry=on|off
       Enable or disable telemetry.
 This flag skips a prompt and enable/disable telemetry